Gomphrena sonorae, Sonoran Globe Amaranth

 Common Name: Sonoran Globe Amaranth

-Also Called: Ball Clover, Sonoran Globe Amaranth and Sonoran Globe-amaranth, (Spanish: Cordón del Obispo, Siempreviva Cimarróna)
+Also Called: Ball Clover, Sonoran Globe Amaranth, Sonoran Globe-amaranth (Spanish: Cordón del Obispo, Siempreviva Cimarróna)

 Family: Amaranthaceae, Pigweed Family